 Active and Interactive

 This asynchronous class is highly interactive.
-Students can expect to participate in ongoing literature discussion forums, read and comment on each others' writing projects, and debate with one another in a friendly, encouraging environment.
+Students can expect to participate in ongoing text-based discussion forums, read and comment on each others' writing projects, and debate with one another in a friendly, encouraging environment.
 And there is never any busywork in Blue Tent classes.
-Everything we assign and everything you encounter in your online classroom has been carefully designed with specific reading, writing, and analysis objectives in mind.
+Everything we assign has been carefully planned with specific reading, writing, and analysis objectives in mind.

-Writing in Honors English 1 is tailored for students who feel the need for more practice composing and editing paragraphs that utilize sound grammar and punctuation, a variety of sentence structures and word choices, topic sentences and closing sentences, and integrated support quotes and commentary.
-But you will also be stretched beyond these aspects with plenty of individual feedback to help develop your style as a writer, both analytically and creatively.
+Writing in Honors English 1 is tailored for students who feel the need for more practice composing and editing paragraphs that apply sound grammar and punctuation, that weave in a variety of sentence structures and word choices, that utilize topic sentences and closing sentences, and that smoothly integrate support quotes and commentary.

 Learning Lit Language

-From the most obvious allusion to difficult-to-discern irony, literary devices will become familiar tools as you annotate and excavate your way to becoming a more discerning reader and writer.
-By the end of this adventurous course, the Honors English 1 student will be as well equipped as Sir Gawain at the end of his journey--capable of rising to the challenge of future English endeavors.
+From an obvious allusion to the most difficult-to-discern irony, literary devices and strategies will become familiar tools as students and their classmates annotate and excavate their way to becoming more discerning readers and writers.
+By the end of this adventurous course, Honors English 1 students will be as well equipped as Sir Gawain at the end of his journey--capable of rising to the challenge of future English endeavors.